-In this paper, we propose a novel solution to jointly address aspect categorization and aspect-based sentiment subtasks in a unified framework, namely BERT-based Auxiliary Sentence Constructing (BERT-ASC).
-First, we leverage the labeled (L-LDA) to associate each aspect with a set of seed words in a given corpus.
-Intuitively, the pre-trained language models \cite{devlin2018bert} are trained to map the features that often occur in the same context into close points in the embedding space \cite{ahmed-etal-2021-dnn}.
-For instance, \textit{``meal"} and \textit{``bread"} that describe food are located very close in the latent space.
-Inspired by this intuition, we exploit the semantic distribution of the seed in the embedding space to capture more coherent indicators.
-Specifically, we construct the auxiliary-sentence that relies on the semantic distance between the aspect's seed and the sentence on-target.
-Finally, we fine-tune the pre-trained language model (e.g., BERT) to learn the aspect-specific representation in response to the automatically constructed auxiliary-sentence instead of the aspect itself (i.e., adopted in \cite{sun2019utilizing}).
-In such a scenario, the process of mapping between the indicators and their implicit aspects becomes easier and thus can reduce the learning cost.
+In this paper, we propose a novel solution to jointly address aspect categorization and aspect-based sentiment subtasks in a unified framework, namely {the} BERT-based Auxiliary Sentence Constructing (BERT-ASC).
+First, we leverage {Labeled Latent Dirichlet Allocation (L-LDA) }to associate each aspect with a set of seed words in a given corpus.
+Intuitively, the pre-trained language models (PLMs) \cite{devlin2018bert} are trained to map features that often occur in the same context into close points in the embedding space \cite{ahmed-etal-2021-dnn}.
+For instance, \textit{``meal"} and \textit{``bread"}, which describe food, are located very close in the latent space.
+Inspired by this intuition, we exploit the semantic distribution of the seeds in the embedding space to capture more coherent indicators.
+Specifically, we construct {an} auxiliary sentence that relies on the semantic distance between the aspect's seed and the sentence on-target. {Finally, we fine-tune the PLM (e.g., BERT) to learn aspect-specific representations based on automatically constructed auxiliary sentences, rather than the aspect itself (as adopted in \cite{sun2019utilizing}).
+Given \( s_1 \) in Table \ref{tab:running_example}, BERT-NLI trains with the auxiliary sentence "What is the sentiment of food?", while our BERT-ASC uses the generated auxiliary sentence "What is the sentiment of coffee?".
+This approach simplifies the mapping process between indicators and their implicit aspects, thereby reducing the learning cost.}